cksource/mrgit/README.md

 Repositories which do not have specified branch will be ignored.

-After merging the branch, it will be removed from the remote.
+After merging, the merged branch will be removed from the remote.

 Example: